How to Choose a Robotics Degree Program

 Types of Robotics Degrees

 If you’re not already in the robotics industry, you’ll likely be interested in a bachelor’s degree.
-This is usually a four-year program during which time you’ll study subjects such as mechanical engineering and design, electronic engineering, computer science, and mathematics.
+This is usually a four-year degree during which time you’ll study subjects such as mechanical engineering and design, electronic engineering, computer science, and mathematics.

 If you’ve been designing robots or are already working in the robotics industry, a master’s degree will give you the experience and knowledge you will need to advance your career prospects.
 A doctoral degree is helpful if you’re interested in teaching or working in academia.